Fundraising terms that all entrepreneurs should know

 Funding provided by venture capitalists serves as the main source of finance to boost your startup.
 Venture capitalists are constantly on the lookout for startups and are always ready to invest in an opportunity that is going to promise them high returns.
 A high-quality pitch deck with an amazing business idea with sufficient traction is enough to attract venture capital investors towards your startup.

 In order to move investor funds into your business account, you’ll have to bear with the due diligence required.
 Due diligence is the process by which potential investors review your businesses financial and operational performance by investigating every minor financial detail of your business records.
 For a startup, the due diligence might not come as hard as when you plan to raise funds amounting to a million pounds or more.
 Make sure you speak to your startup accountant to help you prepare your records and documents for detailed due diligence scrutiny.

 These are senior decision-makers that VC firms hire to manage the investment provided to the startups by them.
-These partners are not permanent members of the partnership.
+These partners are not permanent members of the partnership in business.
 The decision about whether investment should be made or not is highly dependent upon these individuals, so it is advisable that you build a relationship of trust with these partners.
 In addition, they might hold more influence and impact than the brand itself.

 Family offices act as wealth managers and advisors for ultra-wealthy families.
 Multi-family offices are becoming a popular option for wealthy families, the reason might be the efficiency it offers for slightly less wealthy families.
 The investment approach they adopt usually differs from those of angels and VCs, they might also follow a different strategy to get track of their investment and returns.